Disposition of Remains Report

 Please note: All prices quoted above are approximate figures based on estimations provided by local funeral directors and are subject to change.

 Exhumation and Shipment

-A doctor must be satisfied about the cause of death before they can certify it on the prerequisite Death Notification Form.
-If a doctor did not see the deceased at least 28 days before the death occurred, or if they are not satisfied about the cause of death, the doctor must inform a Coroner who will decide if an autopsy (postmortem) is necessary.
+A doctor must be satisfied about the cause of death before they can certify the prerequisite Death Notification Form.
+If a doctor did not see the deceased at least 28 days before the death occurred, or if they are not satisfied about the cause of death, the doctor must inform a coroner who will decide if an autopsy (postmortem) is necessary.

 A postmortem examination is a thorough medical examination performed by a pathologist to establish the medical cause of death.
 It is usually performed within 72 hours after the death.